ernsheong/jonlinblog.com/source/blog/2019-09-23-nine-months-in.markdown

 ## What's Next

-I'm think I'm done with startups and freelancing for now.
+I'm think I'm done with startups and freelancing for now?
 I am seeking to do cloud architecture work in larger companies (and learn to embrace AWS and Azure, as it were), if I can get the chance (I am currently interviewing in this path).
 I wish to fix my broken career, so far it's all over the place and lacking focus, I feel like I ended up nowhere, and going further like this no one will want to take me in for anything remotely senior.

 I don't think it has been a waste of time, though, all this while I've coded full-stack (Rails), mobile applications (iOS and Android), front-end single page apps, backend (Golang), and geared toward cloud work (via much dabbling in GCP), and so by some fortunate turn of events I have a lot of breadth that may be very helpful in architecture and high-level work.